stlab/better-code/better-code/src/chapter-3-errors.md

 Being “unscathed” means two things: first, that the program state is intact—its invariants are upheld so code is not relying on any newly-incorrect assumptions.
-Second, that the state makes sense given the correct inputs received so far.
+Second, it means that the state makes sense given the correct inputs received so far.
 “Making sense” is a subjective judgement.
 For example:

 - The initial state of a compiler, before it has seen any input, meets the compiler's invariants.
-But when an error is encountered, resuming with that state would discard the context seen so far.
+But when a syntax error is encountered, resuming from its initial state would discard the context seen so far.
 Unless the input following the error would have been legal at the beginning a source file, the compiler will issue many unhelpful diagnostics for that following input.
 Recovery means accounting